Phil Nevin: Draft and minor leagues

-Prospect years (1992–1997)

 Nevin traveled with the Astros at the end of their 1992 season but was not on the team's roster.
 The Astros sent Nevin to the instructional Arizona Fall League during the off-season.
 Before the 1993 season, Baseball America ranked Nevin as the 30th-best prospect in baseball.

 The Astros considered sending Nevin to the Jackson Generals of the Class AA Texas League to start his professional career.
 The team also considered promoting him directly to the major leagues, skipping the minor leagues entirely.
 At the Astros' spring training in 1993, Nevin batted .350 and showed good power hitting.
 The Astros weighed bringing Nevin to Houston for Opening Day as they sought to add a right-handed batter to complement the left-handed power of Luis Gonzalez, Steve Finley and Eric Anthony and make the team less vulnerable to left-handed pitching.
 But with Ken Caminiti in the first year of a three-year contract to play as the starting third baseman, Nevin had nowhere to play defensively.
 The Astros assigned him to the Class AAA Tucson Toros of the Pacific Coast League, one level below the major leagues, where he made his professional debut.

 While Nevin was with the Toros, the Astros asked Toros manager Rick Sweet to play Nevin as a left fielder, which would allow the Astros to promote Nevin sooner, as he and Caminiti could play different positions.
 Veteran first baseman Jim Lindeman served as Nevin's mentor, helping him keep his composure under significant attention and pressure to perform.
 Nevin started the 1993 season with a .247 batting average, but batted .309 with baserunners in scoring position and had 49 RBIs.
 By July, he had made ten starts in left field, without committing an error.
 The Astros, however, were concerned that Nevin did not apply the level of intensity he had in "clutch" situations to cases where there were no baserunners and the score was not close.

 Nevin's intensity almost got the best of him during a June 1993 game with Tucson.
 He was taunted by a man seated in the front row, and nearly attempted to jump into the stands to confront the fan before he was restrained by teammates.
 The fan was arrested.